Vishal9cha/Vishal9cha/README.md

 ### Programming Languages:
 - **Python (🐍):**
   - Python is the backbone of our data analysis.
-Its versatility and rich set of libraries, such as pandas and scikit-learn, enable seamless data manipulation, statistical analysis, and insightful visualizations.
+Its versatility and rich set of libraries, such as pandas and numpy, enable seamless data manipulation, statistical analysis, and insightful visualizations.
 Python plays a pivotal role in extracting actionable insights and discovering patterns within our datasets..

 ### Database:
 - **SQL (🐘):**